umhau/umhau.github.io/_posts/2021-11-24-wireguard-roadwarrior-2.md

 vim /etc/wireguard/wg0.conf
 ```

-This is the first section of what will be a very long file.
+The address and subnet of the VPN server.
+The VPN server will be assigned the specified address, and all clients must be given IPs within this subnet.
+This is the first section of what will be a very long file, though the rest won't be modified manually.

 ```sh
 [Interface]
 PrivateKey = <Contents of the server privatekey file>